 If you’re a tea fan don’t miss out on experiencing one of the most sophisticated Singapore theme cafes.

-As for the Goblet of Fire- it really is a cool drink.
 Made out of blue Curaçao and Bacardi, the alcohol is set alight before you get to drink it.
-You then have to sprinkle a bit of cinnamon on the little flame which makes those pretty sparks appear, giving it it’s famous, magical look.
+You then have to sprinkle a bit of cinnamon on the little flame which makes pretty sparks appear, giving it its magical look.

-I can see this being a fun treat for children (minus the alcohol probably), but apart from that I don’t think I would necessarily want to go back.
+I can see this being a fun treat for children (minus the alcohol).
+Personally, I wouldn’t go back, though.